peekuh/blog/peekblog/content/posts/SIWA.md

 4. You’ll now have to create a private key that'll be used to Sign the JWT that’ll contain your Client ID and Team ID.

-a.
-Click configure and select the App ID that you want to associate the private key with
+    - Click configure and select the App ID that you want to associate the private key with

-b.
-Download the key.
+	- Download the key.
 Note that this key is deleted from Apple’s servers after you download it so make sure you keep it safe.

 5. If you followed all of the above steps, you should now have the following: